thmxv/tx-lang-cxx/README.md

 - Clean up utf8 conv, utf8 lenght, resize once
 - Loop/block labels with support in break and continue
 - Allow to use break to break out of a block (using labels only)
-- Fix 'could be const' warnings with containers when elements are const
+- Better const correctness for container elements
 - Use char8_t and u8string_view (needs libfmt support)

 ## Roadmap/TODO list